Phil Lynott: Personal life

 Born in England and raised in Ireland, Lynott always considered himself to be Irish.
 His friend and Thin Lizzy bandmate Scott Gorham said in 2013, "Phil was so proud of being Irish.
 No matter where he went in the world if we were talking to a journalist and they got something wrong about Ireland, he'd give the guy a history lesson.
 It meant a lot to him."
 In the early 1980s, he purchased properties on the Howth peninsula north of Dublin, one of which, White Horses in Sutton, was a 50th birthday present for his mother; the house was later the site of a memorial room for Lynott.

+Lynott’s first child was a son born in Dublin in 1968.
+The child was placed for adoption, and the mother’s identity has not been made public.
+In 2003, that son was publicly identified.
 On 14 February 1980 Lynott married Caroline Crowther, a daughter of British comedian Leslie Crowther.
 He met her when she was working for Tony Brainsby in the late 1970s.
 They had two children: Sarah, for whom the eponymous 1979 song was written, and Cathleen, for whom the eponymous 1982 Lynott solo song was written.
 The marriage fell apart in 1984 after Lynott's drug use escalated.
-Lynott also had a son, born in Dublin in 1968, who had been placed for adoption.

 Lynott was a football fan and supported Manchester United.
 He was good friends with United and Northern Ireland footballer George Best, and the pair regularly socialised at the Clifton Grange Hotel.
 Lynott later became a shareholder of the club.